OTonGitHub/IATC-WebAPI/README.md

 # IATC-WebAPI

 - ASP.NET Core WebAPI Course from IAmTimCorey.com </br>
-- Check commits for progress throughout the course, and/or notes.
+- Check commits for progress throughout the course, and/or notes. </br>
+- Built on Rider & VS